liufengyun/oopsla23-artifact/README.md

 1 warning found
 ```

+More test cases can be found in the directory `/home/dotty/tests/init-global`:

+- Tests in `tests/init-global/pos` are expected to pass the check with no warnings.
+- Tests in `tests/init-global/neg` are expected to be rejected by the checker with warnings.

-The reviewer is invited to play with other examples in the `/home/dotty/tests/init-global` directory.
+The reviewer is invited to play with other examples.

 ## Verify Code Snippets in the Paper